kagalle/objective-gentoo/gentoo_install_guide.rst

 * Install media

-  Create the Gentoo-minimal-install thumbdrive using an existing linux desktop with a browser available.
+  Create the Gentoo-minimal-install thumb-drive using an existing Linux desktop with a browser available.
 Other bootable media can be used, but Gentoo's media makes the process more straight forward.
 It is worth using this method.
-Also, see the note above about using SystemResuceCD as the existing linux desktop.
+Also, see the note above about using SystemResuceCD as the existing Linux desktop.

 * Downloads from my nearest mirror site